Explore Your Data with Einstein Copilot for Tableau

 Note: If you switch to a different data source while Einstein is processing your request, this can cause an error.
 Wait until Einstein responds before changing data sources; then make a new request using that data source.

-Indexing scans the field names, data types (such as dates, text or number fields) and the first 1000 unique field values to get a sense of what kind of data is in that field.
-Re-indexing occurs periodically when a change is made, such as renaming a field.
+Indexing scans the field names and data types (such as dates, text or number fields), and samples 1,000 unique field values to get a sense of what kind of data is in that field.
+Re-indexing occurs periodically when a change is made, such as renaming a field or creating a new calculated field.

 A worksheet showing a viz built by Einstein Copilot.
 The conversation pane is open and shows highlighted questions.

-After Einstein Copilot creates the viz, you can interact with it, just like if an analyst built and shared a viz with you.
-Ask more questions to iterate and explore your data further or take the reins and continue your analysis on your own.
+After Einstein Copilot creates the viz, you can interact and modify it, just like if an analyst built and shared a viz with you.
+Ask more questions with Einstein Copilot to iterate and explore your data further, or take the reins and continue your analysis on your own directly in the Tableau interface.

-If the viz that Einstein created isn't what you're expecting, you can either provide additional information by typing what you want in the text box, or try selecting the Recreate Recreate button button and Einstein will query the LLM again and provide a new response to your request.
+If the viz that Einstein created isn't what you're expecting, you can either provide additional information by typing what you want in the text box, or try selecting Retry with Einstein Button with a curved arrow to regenerate suggested questions and Einstein will query the LLM again and provide a new response to your request.

 Create calculations